junxie6/goexamples/README.md

 # goexamples
 Some useful examples for Go golang

-# Two factor authentication example
+# Two factor authentication TOTP (Time-based One Time Password) example
 \# go run twofactortotpsec51/twofactortotpsec51.go

 Then, access the pages: